 In New Hampshire, the homestead exemption applies to residential property, including a house, condominium, or manufactured housing in which you live and the land it's on if you own it.

-You can file for bankruptcy in New Hampshire after living there for more than 180 days.
-However, you must live in New Hampshire much longer before using New Hampshire exemptions—at least 730 days before filing, to be exact.
+You can file for bankruptcy in New Hampshire after living there for over 180 days.
+However, you must live in New Hampshire much longer before using New Hampshire exemptions, at least 730 days before filing, to be exact.
 Otherwise, you'd use the previous state's exemptions.

 You'll find New Hampshire's homestead exemption in the New Hampshire Revised Statutes Annotated at § 480:1 on the New Hampshire Government website.
-Learn about finding state statutes in Laws and Legal Research.
+Still, the best way to learn the current homestead exemption amount and protect your assets is by consulting with a local bankruptcy lawyer.

 Our Editor's Picks for You |